Coding-Priest/Navigato/README.md

 # Reinforcement Learning for Robot Navigation

-Welcome to our custom integration of OpenAI Gym and Gazebo environment!
+Custom integration of OpenAI Gym and Gazebo environment!
 This module allows seamless implementation of gym functions on a custom Gazebo environment, enabling you to train reinforcement learning agents for robot navigation tasks.

 ## Features
 - Complete integration of OpenAI Gym and Gazebo environment